An absorbent boom has been placed across the Emu River at Burnie to contain an oily film on the surface of the water.

-Mr Jones said the EPA and the Burnie City Council were notified about a slick on the river early this afternoon.
+Mr Jones said the EPA and the Burnie City Council were notified about a slick on the river on Friday afternoon.

-“The Council has a crew on the ground attempting to trace the contaminant to its source,” he said.
+"The Council had a crew on the ground attempting to trace the contaminant to its source," he said.

 "The EPA and the Council have been investigating stormwater issues in the Wivenhoe area for some time.

 "Tests on water samples have so far been inconclusive and council environmental officers have continued to monitor the situation."

 Mr Jones said the boom across the river would trap the contaminant before it entered Bass Strait.

 He said South Burnie and Wivenhoe beaches had been checked and were clear of the contaminant.